EMLA Cream for Pain in Skin Cancer

 The trial does not specify if you need to stop taking your current medications.
 However, if you require narcotics within the 7 days before the procedure, you may not be eligible to participate.

-Is EMLA cream safe for use in humans?
+Is there any evidence suggesting that EMLA cream is likely to be safe for humans?

 Carlo M. Contreras, MD